nihole/wikigraph/README.md

 - **Independence**.
 (A does not depend on B).
 The truth or falsity of statement A does not depend in any way on the truth or falsity of statement B.

 - **Direct rebuttal**.
 If statement B is true, then statement A is false.
 We will denote such a relationship as **A --d-> B**.
 This arrow **--d->** actually can be replaced with expression "false because", that is, A --p-> B is a short expression of the statement "A is false because B (is true) ".
-  On the graph, we will represent this dependency by a solid line with an arrow from A to B.
+  On the graph, we will represent this dependency by a solid line with an arrow directed from A to B.

 - **Indirect rebuttal**.
 If statement B is true, then the probability that statement A is false increases.
 We will call this an indirect rebuttal and denote it as **A --i-> B**.
-On the graph, we will represent it by a dotted line with an arrow from A to B.
+On the graph, we will represent it by a dotted line with an arrow directed from A to B.

 - **Complement** (logical negation).
 If statement B is true, then statement A is false, and if statement B is false, then statement A is true.
 We will denote this as **A <-> B**.
 It is easy to show that if A <-> B, then B <-> A. On the graph, this connection will be represented by a solid line with a double-headed arrow.